creativenucleus/tic-80-sketches/fake-fft/readme.md

 That structure could sit at the top of any code and TIC-80 would either use the built-in `fft` or, if not available, this default.

-The code in this repo is a bit more complicated than just inserting an fft function - it has a harness that allows you to switch between fake and real FFT responses.
-If you run it on a non-FFT build and try the fft call, it won't fail.
+The code in this repo is a bit more complicated than just inserting an fft function - it has a harness that allows you to switch between fake and real FFT responses to compare them.
+You can run it on a non-FFT build of TIC-80 and it won't fail (but the FFT:Real option won't do anything).

 ## History